‘Do you think I’m fat, doctor?’ Using Empathy to Help Patients Lose Weight

 Medical weight loss doctors use empathy to motivate patients through a patient-centered approach.
 The provider guides the patient rather than tells them what to do in a patient-centered, motivational approach.
 The non-directive nature of these approaches differs from the advice-giving (directive) of healthcare professionals.
 Instead, healthcare providers recognize the expertise of patients regarding their own motivations.
 As the provider guides the patient to examine and resolve the problem, they are only somewhat directive.
 Through the use of empathy, doctors reinforce the patient’s personal motivation to lose weight while fostering a positive and supportive environment in which to guide them.

 Dr. Shima Hadidchi MD offers medical weight loss.
-We serve patients from Victorville CA, Apple Valley CA, Adelanto CA, Hesperia CA, Crestline CA, Highland CA, and Barstow CA.
+We serve patients from Victorville CA, Apple Valley CA, Adelanto CA, Hesperia CA, Crestline CA, Highland CA, Barstow CA, and BEYOND!

 Additional Services You May Need